hashicorp/terraform-plugin-framework/README.md

 ## Terraform CLI Compatibility

-Plugins built with this framework are only compatible with Terraform versions above v0.15.0.
-Terraform v0.15.4 or higher is needed to run acceptance tests for providers built with this framework.
+Plugins built with this framework are only compatible with Terraform versions above v1.0.3.

 ## Go Compatibility